 - You create a training material (e.g. HTML page) containing an introduction of the learning plan in the first course and a training material containing a conclusion in the last course

 - You set prerequisites in a clear and understandable way for the user, especially if a classroom and an e-learning course are included in the learning plan

-- If courses are configured for sale with the E-Commerce app, and are also a part of a learning plan that is not for sale, users will be able to access those courses without purchase if they access them via a learning plan.
+- If courses are configured for sale with the E-Commerce app and are also part of a learning plan that is not for sale, users will be able to access those courses without purchase if they access them via a learning plan.

 - Manage different certifications within the same Learning Plan: If desired, it is possible to create a Learning Plan with different certifications assigned to it.
 In order to do that, assign the certifications created with the Certification and Retraining app to the courses included in the Learning Plan, not at the Learning Plan level.
 For example, you can set up a Learning Plan including an e-learning course with an annual renewal and a classroom course with a three-year renewal.